dmarcus-wire/postgresql-containers/README.md

 # postgresql-containers

-ways to get postgresql in container running locally and on openshift
+Ways to get postgresql in container running locally and on openshift populated with data.

+1. Podman on Linux (client/local)

+2. Template on OpenShift (cluster/remote)